Skip to Main Content

 MANY primary sources are not online.

-Use the "NEW" CAT to find early printed books, government documents, maps, videotapes, sound recordings, music scores and many other types of materials.
-Limit your CAT search by date to find documents produced near the time of the event you are researching.
+Use the the Advanced Search in the Library Catalog and Find search systems to discover early printed books, government documents, maps, videotapes, sound recordings, music scores and many other materials.
+Limit your searches by date to find documents produced near the time of the event you are researching.

 The Special Collections Library contains original primary source documents.
-Many of these can be found in the "NEW" CAT, but others are not yet listed.
+Some of these are discoverable through the library search engines, but others are not fully described.
+Consult the Special Collections Finding Aids for more detailed collection descriptions

-Below are some keywords you can use in The CAT to locate published primary documents:
+Below are some keywords you can use in Library Catalog and Find systems to locate published primary documents:

 • Sources (combine with other keywords for document collections, e.g. Middle Ages and sources)